 Media foundation-based video applications support HDX webcam video compression on Windows 8.x or higher and Windows Server 2012 R2 and higher.
 For more information, see Knowledge Center article CTX132764.

 - Appropriate hardware to produce sound.

 - DirectShow-compatible webcam (use the webcam default settings).
-Webcams that are hardware encoding capable reduces client-side CPU usage.
+Webcams that are hardware encoding capable reduce client-side CPU usage.

-The application on the server selects the webcam format and resolution based on the supported format types.
+The video conferencing application on the server selects the webcam format and resolution based on the supported format types.
 When a session starts, the client sends the webcam information to the server.
 Choose a webcam from the application.
-When the webcam and the application support high definition rendering, the application uses high definition resolution.
+When the webcam and the video conferencing application support high-definition rendering, the application uses high-definition resolution.
 We support webcam resolutions up to 1920x1080.

 This feature requires the Citrix Workspace app for Windows, minimum version 1808 or Citrix Receiver for Windows, minimum version 4.10.

-You can use a registry key to disable the feature.
-The default resolution of 352x288 is used:
+You can use a registry key to disable and enable the feature.

-You can use registry keys on the client to configure a specific resolution.
+If the media type negotiation fails, HDX falls back to the default resolution of 352x288 CIF.
+You can use registry keys on the client to configure the default resolution.
 Ensure that the camera supports the specified resolution:

 Data (decimal): desired width (for example 1280)